oliverst/oliverst.github.com/_posts/2011-11-27-functional-purity.md

 The `getAge` function's type signature is `getAge :: Person -> Int` which means that it takes a `Person` and returns an `Int`.
 Because of Haskell's incredibly strict type system I CAN GUARANTEE that it will not change the person's name by mistake (or on purpose).
 Haskell's purity guarantees that a function that is not in the IO Monad will be referentially transparent.

 *Note: This article is not entirely correct.
 I am making some terrible simplifications here.
 Firstly one can for example argue that even actions in the IO monad are pure.
-Secondly there are ways of overcoming Haskell's type restrictions namely `unsafePerformIO`.
+Secondly there are ways of overcoming Haskell's type restrictions, namely `unsafePerformIO`.
 Nonetheless this frame of mind, when it comes to pure vs. inpure code suits most situations (my opinion).*